Research HighlightsFarmers Can Improve the Effectiveness and Yield of SCN Soybean Varieties

 In the first year of the project, there was a nematode reduction significant enough to continue to pursue the research.
 She discovered an increase in juvenile nematodes but saw a decrease of eggs and cysts.

-“It seems like the cysts are hatching and there’s a greater number of juveniles in the soil,” Quintanilla said.
-“So, when the SCN hatches into corn, it’s like a suicide mission because there’s no soybean to feed on.”
+“It seems like the cysts are hatching and there’s a greater number of juveniles in the soil,” Quintanilla says.
+“So, when the SCN hatches into corn, they die because there’s no soybean to feed on.”

 She said this study is focused on finding the best manure application rate to have an impact on SCN but not be over-applied, and to be mindful of environmental and soil health ramifications.

-Quintanilla said the best way to control SCN is not to get it.
+Quintanilla says the best way to control SCN is not to get it.
 She suggests washing machinery between entering fields, especially if the machinery is borrowed.
-For best results, she also suggests to soil sample often in addition to using SCN resistant varieties and alternating them each soybean growing year.
+For best results, she also suggests to soil-sample often in addition to using SCN-resistant varieties and alternating them each soybean growing year.

 This project was funded by the soybean checkoff.
 To find research related to this research highlight or to see other checkoff research projects, please visit the National Soybean Checkoff Research Database.